dgatf/msrc/README.md

 <p align="center"><img src="./images/serial.png" width="400"><br>
   <i>ESC serial</i><br><br></p>

+Remark:
+ - In HW V3 the telemetry port is the program port.
+It is a servo male plug on the ESC
+ - In HW V4/V5 the telemetry port is a wired servo female plug.
+Don't confuse with RPM PWM signal connector or the program port
+ - For HW ESCs be sure the firmware installed is NOT VBAR version

 #### PWM signal

 If the ESC have a PWM signal or a phase sensor is installed, RPMs can be measured.
 If ESC have both serial and PWM signal, like Hobbywing V4/V5, then PWM signal is not needed for telemetry